This article is produced with scandiweb's eCommerce expertise

-Usability Testing Examples—5 Methods for eCommerce Website Optimization
+Website Usability Testing – 5 Methods for Optimization

-Usability testing has proved many times over that a user-friendly website is the key behind optimizing your eCommerce store and increasing conversion rate.
-In this article, we’ll have a look at different types of usability testing examples and methods to help make your website more user-friendly.
+Usability testing has proven many times over that a user-friendly website is the key to optimizing your eCommerce store and increasing conversion rate.
+In this article, we’ll look at different types of usability testing examples and methods to help make your website more user-friendly and cover usability testing questions.

-The main goal of usability testing is to find out if visitors are satisfied with the overall user experience and whether the design of your website needs improvement.
+The main goal of website usability testing is to determine whether visitors are satisfied with the overall user experience and whether the design of your website needs improvement.

 To reach that goal, begin defining your testing objectives.
 For example: